-These gorgeous native animals are named for their remarkable tail which is flat with stiff fringed hair growing horizontally either side all the way to the tip.
+These gorgeous native animals are named for their remarkable flat tail with stiff fringed hair growing horizontally on either side to the tip.
 The tail is used to steer and brake as they glide through the trees.

-They are the only known mammal to have a feather like tail.
-Tail length is 7-8cm and shaped just like the feather on a bird.
+They are the only known mammal to have a feather-like tail.
+The tail length is 7-8cm and shaped just like the feather on a bird.

-The weight of an adult is 10-15 gram, so this tiny glider is often missed when in trouble, or mistaken for a mouse when the cat brings it in, which is often how WIRES become involved.
+The weight of an adult is 10-15 grams, so this tiny glider is often missed when in trouble or mistaken for a mouse when the cat brings it in, which is usually how WIRES become involved.

 Feathertail gliders are from the Burramyidae family and are related to the Pygmy possum.
-A fascinating feature of these tiny mammals is that because they are so small they have trouble staying warm when it is cold or when there is a shortage of food, like the Sugar glider they enter a state known as torpor.
+A fascinating feature of these tiny mammals is that because they are so small, they have trouble staying warm when it is cold or when there is a food shortage; like the Sugar glider, they enter a state known as torpor.

-The fur is grey/brown above with light cream to white abdomen.
-Like all gliders they have a skin fold known as the gliding membrane, in Feathertail gliders this membrane extends from the elbow to the knee.
+The fur is grey/brown above with a light cream to white abdomen.
+Like all gliders, they have a skin fold known as the gliding membrane; in Feathertail gliders, this membrane extends from the elbow to the knee.
 Fringed with long hair along the edge, the body surface is increased.
 When stretched out, the glider can float long distances, like a falling leaf.
-It is at home in the trees, feeding on insects, pollen and nectar it launches itself into the air when it needs to get from one tree to the next.
+It is at home in the trees, feeding on insects, pollen and nectar.
+It launches into the air when it needs to get from one tree to the next.

-The feet resemble that of a frog except with fur, and the large pads on the toes which have serrated groves underneath allow them to climb just about anything.
-In fact many sweat glands creating moisture on the foot pads allow this tiny glider the surface tension like mini suction cups to climb even vertical panes of glass.
+The feet resemble that of a frog except with fur, and the large pads on the toes, which have serrated groves underneath, allow them to climb just about anything.
+Many sweat glands creating moisture on the foot pads allow this tiny glider the surface tension like mini suction cups to climb even vertical panes of glass.

-They are found throughout eastern Australia from South Australia through to far north Queensland.
+They are found throughout eastern Australia, from South Australia to far north Queensland.

 These gliders will build their nests in anything from abandoned bird’s nests to banana bags and line the nest with leaves, feathers and shredded bark.
 The nest is spherical and about 6-8cm diameter.
 Usual nesting places include palms, stag horn and tree ferns.